-Gina is a national leader in STEM education and in research on STEM pedagogies, including active-learning approaches such as Peer-led Team Learning (PLTL) and Process-Oriented Guided Inquiry Learning (POGIL).
+An advocate of peer learning and group work, Gina brings years of expertise in STEM education and in research on STEM pedagogies, including multiple-strategy active-learning approaches such as Peer-led Team Learning (PLTL) and Process-Oriented Guided Inquiry Learning (POGIL).
 She is the major architect of the Washington University PLTL program, which currently includes General Chemistry, the Calculus series, and General Physics.
 Gina consults with universities across the country on implementing active-learning strategies in their STEM curricula and improving their introductory chemistry curricula.
-She has been actively involved in evaluation of pedagogical methods since the late 1990s, and is a member of the Washington University Committee on Assessment of Student Learning.
+She has been involved in evaluation of pedagogical methods since the late 1990s, and is a member of the Washington University Committee on Assessment of Student Learning.

 As Florence Moog Professor of STEM Education (Department of Chemistry), Gina is one of the instructors for General Chemistry, which each year enrolls approximately 850 undergraduate students, most of whom are in their first year at the University.
 Gina also teaches the peer-leader training course for the PLTL program.
-In addition, she co-teaches two Women in Science freshman-focus courses (with Barbara Baumgartner, WGSS) and a graduate-level course, Introduction to Teaching as Research (with Carolyn Dufault, The Teaching Center).
+In addition, she co-teaches two Women in Science freshman-focus courses (with Barbara Baumgartner, WGSS) and a graduate-level course, Introduction to the Scholarship of Teaching and Learning (with Denise Leonard, The Teaching Center, and Erin Solomon, AAU project manager).

 Since joining Washington University, Gina has been one of the primary faculty members leading the teaching and curriculum development of General Chemistry at Washington University.
-With collaborators in the Departments of Chemistry and Education, Gina has focused on the development, implementation, and evaluation of active- and collaborative-learning pedagogies, such as PLTL and POGIL, and a transition program for underprepared students in General Chemistry.
-In addition, with Bill Buhro and Dewey Holten (Chemistry), Gina introduced computer-based instruction in chemistry courses.
+With collaborators in the Departments of Chemistry and Education, Gina has focused on the development, implementation, and evaluation of multiple-strategy active- and collaborative-learning pedagogies, such as PLTL and POGIL, and a transition program for underprepared students in General Chemistry.
+With Bill Buhro and Dewey Holten (Chemistry), Gina introduced computer-based instruction in chemistry courses.

 In addition, in her dual role at The Teaching Center and CIRCLE, she conducts pedagogical research—also known as the Scholarship of Teaching and Learning (SoTL).
 Gina’s work in this area began with her research in chemical education and has since expanded to include working with faculty to develop SoTL projects in other disciplines.
 In fall 2009, for example, Gina began collaborating on a project, with Mark McDaniel (Psychology, CIRCLE), investigating the learning approaches of students in General Chemistry.
 This project has since expanded to include a consortium of 7 universities.
 As Co-Directors of CIRCLE, Gina and Mark are collaborating with Biology and Physics faculty on investigations of active-learning pedagogies.